sifangzou/sifang_zou.github.io/content/authors/Hang Zou/_index.md

 <font size=6>:seedling:</font>Since 2023, I have been engaged in standardization efforts, focusing on Study Group 21 of the ITU-T.
 Since April 2025, I serve as Co-Chair of the Joint Ad Hoc Group (AHG) between ISO/IEC JTC1/SC29/WG1 (JPEG) and ITU-T Q7/21 on JPEG XE, contributing to the joint standardization efforts for event-based vision.

-<font size=6>:star2:</font>I hold 23 patents, 10 of which have been granted, and contribute as an editor to six ITU standards, three of which have been published.
-Additionally, I am the principal drafter for three industry standards.
+<font size=6>:star2:</font>I hold 10 granted patents, contribute as an editor to six ITU-T standards, and serve as the principal drafter for three industry standards.
 Beyond standardization, I author papers on relevant topics and serve as a reviewer for conferences such as ICPR, ICME, and ACM MM.

 ---
 <font size=8>**Standards**</font>